Prevention is better than cure, so read on for our top tips on how to stop condensation in a van.

 - Keeping your camper warm

-Excellent campervan ventilation and airflow is the best way to stop condensation and the only way to effectively win the battle.
+Excellent campervan ventilation and airflow are the best ways to stop condensation and the only way to effectively win the battle.

-An effective camper ventilation system will have at least 2 openings – an intake and an exhaust.
+An effective camper ventilation system will have at least two openings – an intake and an exhaust.

 Air is drawn in from the intake creating airflow towards the exhaust.

-The range of electric roof vents varies a lot as does the features each offer.
+The range of electric roof vents varies greatly, as do their features.

-They have features like automatic rain sensors, remote control, adjustable speeds and climate control.
+They have automatic rain sensors, remote control, adjustable speeds, and climate control.

 We have 3 roof vents in our Sprinter van conversion.

-One is above the kitchen so we use it whenever we’re cooking in exhaust mode to draw out the rising steam.
+One is above the kitchen, so we use it in exhaust mode to draw out the rising steam whenever we’re cooking.

-The other is above the living area which converts to our bed at night.
-When we’re cooking, we have this vent drawing air in towards the exhausting fan in the kitchen.
+The other is above the living area, which converts to our bed at night.
+When we’re cooking, we have this vent drawing air towards the exhausting fan in the kitchen.

-At night, we run the vent above the bed in exhaust mode, drawing out our breathe.
+We run the vent above the bed in exhaust mode at night, drawing out our breath.

-We have a a third vent in the bathroom though we don’t use an indoor shower, it works great for airing wet coats, towels & boots.
+We have a third vent in the bathroom.
+Though we don’t use an indoor shower, it works great for airing wet coats, towels & boots.